microsoft/playwright/docs/src/api/class-page.md

 * discouraged: Use locator-based [`method: Locator.isVisible`] instead.
 Read more about [locators](../locators.md).
 - returns: <[boolean]>

-Returns whether the element is [visible](../actionability.md#visible). [`option: selector`] that does not match any elements is considered not visible.
+Returns whether the element is [visible](../actionability.md#visible). [`param: selector`] that does not match any elements is considered not visible.

 ### param: Page.isVisible.selector = %%-input-selector-%%
 * since: v1.8